OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 throughout time.

 *'XXXX'* is the unique ID identifying each basin feature.
 This ID is located as a field within the attribute table of the [Watershed Basin Shapefile Input](#snodastools92staticdata92)
 (```watershedBasinBoundary.shp```).
-Before rurnning the SNODAS Tools, it is important to assign the name of the attribute field holding the basin ID information in
+Before running the SNODAS Tools, it is important to assign the name of the attribute field holding the basin ID information in
 **section** ```BasinBoundaryShapefile``` **option** ```basin_id_fieldname``` of the [configuration file](#snodastools92snodasconfigini).

 	Example: